hanried/habitat-suitability/habitat-suitabilty-written-analysis.md

     width="100%">
 <img
     src="/habitat-suitability-notebooks/habitat-suitability-plots-images/sng_bound_ave_ann_precip_rcp45_2076_2080_reproj_match_plot.png"
-    alt=""A plot of the boundaries of the Sheyenne National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Sheyenne grasslands and surrounding areas for an emssisions scenario of RCP 8.5." width="100%">
+    alt="A plot of the boundaries of the Sheyenne National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Sheyenne grasslands and surrounding areas for an emssisions scenario of RCP 8.5." width="100%">

 ## **Citations**